Netflix-Skunkworks/sleepy-puppy/burp-extension/README.md

 * Enable the extension in Burp
 * Go to the "Sleepy Puppy" tab and enter the Sleepy Puppy Server URL and your API Key (from the adminstrator tab in Sleepy Puppy) and test connection with server
 * Create a new assessment, if needed
 * Select the assessment that is being conducted.
-This will populate the payloads for the assessment in to Burp
+This will populate the payloads for the assessment into Burp
 * Performing Active scan in Burp will automatically send Sleepy Puppy payloads
 * Go to: Intruder > Payloads; Under "Payload Sets" section, click on the "Payload Type" dropdown and Extension-Generated option as the payload type; Under "Payload Options [Extension-Generated]" section, click on "Select generator..." button.
 In the "Select payload generator" popup window, click the "Extension payload generator" dropdown and choose the "Sleepy Puppy" option.
 You can now start the attack from Intruder to deliver the Sleepy Puppy payloads.
 * From the Repeater window, select the value that you want to modify in the request.
 Right-clicking on the selected text, you will see "Sleepy Puppy Payloads" as a menu option.
 Navigating over the Sleepy Puppy Payloads" menu will list the payloads from the selected assessment.
 Clicking on a payload will replace the selected text in the request with the selected payload